NCBI-Codeathons/mlxai-2024-team-landrum-song/README.md

-# Aggregation of diseBenjamin Keslerase terms in ClinVar
+# Aggregation of disease terms in ClinVar

 List of participants and affiliations:
 - Melissa Landrum, NIH/NCBI (Co-Team Leader)